filmtools/negdiv.sh/README.md

 **Shell script for removing the orange mask on color negatives and inverting them to positive**

-This is Antti Penttala's script, as originally pusblished with his article [The Fastest And Easiest Method For Removing The Orange Mask In Photoshop](http://www.penttala.fi/blog/the-fastest-and-easiest-method-for-removing-the-orange-mask-in-photoshop/) on July 31, 2015.
+This is Antti Penttala's script, as originally pusblished with his article **“The Fastest And Easiest Method For Removing The Orange Mask In Photoshop”** on July 31, 2015.
+It seems howewer, that the [original article](http://www.penttala.fi/blog/the-fastest-and-easiest-method-for-removing-the-orange-mask-in-photoshop/) is not available any longer; One may try a [snapshot](https://web.archive.org/web/20190101000000*/http://www.penttala.fi/blog/the-fastest-and-easiest-method-for-removing-the-orange-mask-in-photoshop/) over on [archive.org.](https://web.archive.org/web/20190101000000*/http://www.penttala.fi/blog/the-fastest-and-easiest-method-for-removing-the-orange-mask-in-photoshop/)

 This repo intends to make this script available via [homebrew](https://brew.sh/), the missing package manager for macOS.